 14. Use them for rehydrating just-add-water foods away from home.
 We used this one to mix up our potato flakes on a recent camping trip.
 Boil the water in another container, and just use the can for mixing and soaking.
 As a bonus, the can served as the container for all the dry foods we were using for that night’s dinner–super handy!

-Okay, that wasn’t 101 ideas, but 16 is a pretty good start.
-Maybe together we can get to 101.
+Okay, that wasn’t 101 ideas, but there are LOTS more in the comments!
+I bet together we can get to 101.
 How about you?
 What do you do with your empty food storage cans?

 Use them for ‘safe’ storage in my pantry – I label the lid with contents for other food stores, so valuables get labeled with food stuff too – things we don’t eat like lentils, dried black beans (I use canned), no one’s the wiser – till now of course.